-- 1. The results of your work should be presented in the form of a paper of reasonable length. - 2.
-The paper should contain a description of all stages and elements of your work that have any influence on the final result.
-This, in particular, means that the negative results of the stages, on the basis of which any conclusions were made that affect other stages or the final result, should also be described. - 3.
-The description should be detailed enough so that one can understand and verify the logic of the solution, but it should not be overloaded with insignificant, self-evident and well-known details.
+1. The results of your work should be presented in the form of a paper of reasonable length.

+2. The paper should contain a description of all stages and elements of your work that have any influence on the final result.
+This, in particular, means that the negative results of the stages, on the basis of which any conclusions were made that affect other stages or the final result, should also be described.

+3. The description should be detailed enough so that one can understand and verify the logic of the solution, but it should not be overloaded with insignificant, self-evident and well-known details.
 The structural clarity of the article and the consistency of presentation are extremely important.
+"Jumps" between different issues make it very difficult to understand the essence of your paper.
+Sections or fragments that contain answers to specific questions of the task must be clearly indicated.
+For example, at the end of the section title you can put a reference to the question it answers, e.g., "(question 1.3)."

-"Tossing" between various issues greatly hinder the understanding of the essence of the article. - 4.
-It is recommended to discuss in the paper the strengths and weaknesses of the approach used to solve the problem and of the model or algorithm constructed.
-First of all, important is the analysis of the so-called "model limitations" (i.e., conditions of its applicability). - 5.
-In the article, it is necessary to clearly formulate the assumptions and suppositions used, to define all the variables and constants. - 6.
-When using graphs and tables in an article, you should follow the standard rules for their design, which allow the reader to "read" the material easily: graphs should be in sufficiently high resolution, graph axes should be signed, signatures should be made in a font that does not differ much in size from one used in the text of the article (in order for graphs to be readable without magnification), if there are several graphs in the same axes, there should be a "legend" of the graph; in the tables all columns and rows should be clearly signed (highly discouraged is the use of non-obvious notations, for decoding of which one needs to look for them in the main text of the article).
+4. It is recommended to discuss in the paper the strengths and weaknesses of the approach used to solve the problem and of the model or algorithm constructed.
+First of all, important is the analysis of the so-called "model limitations" (i.e., conditions of its applicability).

+5. In the article, it is necessary to clearly formulate the assumptions and suppositions used, to define all the variables and constants.

+6. When using graphs and tables in an article, you should follow the standard rules for their design, which allow the reader to "read" the material easily: graphs should be in sufficiently high resolution, graph axes should be signed, signatures should be made in a font that does not differ much in size from one used in the text of the article (in order for graphs to be readable without magnification), if there are several graphs in the same axes, there should be a "legend" of the graph; in the tables all columns and rows should be clearly signed (highly discouraged is the use of non-obvious notations, for decoding of which one needs to look for them in the main text of the article).

-- 7. In the article, given should be the references to all sources of additional information used in the work (articles, books, Internet resources).
-There is no need to provide references to the sources of well-known information (for example, contained in a school textbook).
-References should be listed at the end of the article. - 8.
-The number of pages in the paper is not an indicator of its quality.
+7. All sources of additional information (articles, books, Internet resources) used in the work should be referenced in your paper.
+There is no need to provide references to the sources of well-known information (for example, contained in school textbooks).
+References should be listed at the end of the paper.

+8. The number of pages in the paper is not an indicator of its quality.
 You should not specifically seek to either reduce or increase the volume of the article.
 However, an excessive amount of "padding" (that is, a text that does not communicate anything essentially relevant to the problem being solved) usually greatly impairs the reader's ability to keep track of the thread of reasoning.
-Nevertheless, one should adhere to a general restriction on the main paper without appendices 10 A4 pages in 12pt font, with reasonable margins and 1.5 line spacing. - 9.
-Although the program code can be placed in the annexes to the article, it will not be directly studied and judged.
+Nevertheless, one should adhere to a general restriction on the main paper without appendices - 12 A4 pages in 12 pt font, with reasonable margins and 1.5 line spacing.

+9. Although the program code can be placed in the annexes to the article, it will not be directly studied and judged.